-Back when I used to work and live in Bangkok, a fellow expat asked where about I lived.
-When I replied I lived close to KSR, “Urgh, I’m sorry” was his response, “personally, I just prefer more local places.”
-Thus followed a short exchange where I clarified that I didn’t actually live on KSR and he expelled the benefits of his ‘local neighbourhood’.
+Back when I used to work and live in Bangkok, a fellow expat asked whereabouts I lived.
+When I replied I lived close to Khao San Road, “Urgh, I’m sorry” was his response, “personally, I just prefer more local places.”
+Thus followed a short exchange where I clarified that I didn’t actually live on Khao San Road as he expelled the benefits of his ‘local neighbourhood’.

 It was only later (as it so often is), dwelling on this annoying conversation I came to the response that I wished I had given him (apart from the obviously telling him he’s a dick)!

 Why I Love the Khao San Road Area (KSRA)

 1. People Watching/Street Entertainment